 We work hard to include as many activities as possible within the fees.
-Lunch, text books, house parties and all compulsory trips are included in the fees.
+Lunch, text books, exam entrance fees, house parties and all compulsory trips are included in the fees.
 Some activities, however, are charged as ‘extras’.
-As a guide, extras in the Christmas term can average £250 with the remaining terms being a little lower.
+As a guide, extras per term can average £250.
 Music lessons or private tuition can add another £300 or so per term to this figure, dependent upon the number of lessons.
+The bus service is also in addition to this.
 However, it is possible to limit extra charges to much lower amounts if you and your child are cautious.

-In charging extras, the guidance to teachers and others is that items or activities costing up to £20 can be added as an extra, but that prior parental agreement must be given to charges over £20.
+In charging extras, the guidance to teachers and others is that items or activities over £20 require prior parental agreement.

 If you wish to cancel a voluntary activity, we will need one full term’s notice in writing or the payment of the fee, charge or subscription in lieu.
 For example, music lessons are charged in arrears and withdrawal from music tuition requires one full term’s notice in writing to the Director of Music.